What is pelvic rotation?

 - Standing asymmetrically

-Are there any seating solutions that can help?
+Are there any seating solutions that can help with pelvic rotation?

 Management will depend on whether the pelvic rotation is correctable or if it is fixed, which can be identified during a comprehensive assessment.
 The aim is to support the pelvis in all planes of movement; the pelvis is the foundation to a stable sitting posture as it dictates what happens to the body above and below.
 Seating solutions include: